Difference Between Photorealistic and Non-Photorealistic Rendering

 Gaming, cartoon and comics industry has been highly benefited by the non-photorealistic rendering.
 Using the right techniques for the right jobs, designers have been able to create astounding designs.
 The commercial products industry has started using non-photorealistic rendering to create images for user manuals that cannot be photographed.

 Non-photorealistic rendering techniques

 Multiple non-photorealistic rendering techniques have emerged as per the need basis.
-It finds its use cases in creating pen and ink art where outlining and cross-hatching is used to represent the ideas.
-For cartoon rendering, graphic designers use multiple shading and distortion techniques to create effective cartoon like characters.
+It finds its use cases in creating pen and ink art were outlining and cross-hatching is used to represent the ideas.
+For cartoon rendering, graphic designers use multiple shading and distortion techniques to create effective cartoon-like characters.
 For paint like rendering, impressionist, pointillist and expressionist techniques are used.
-Splatting, edge lines, matte shading and line drawing is used for technical and scientific visualization where more precision is required.
+Splatting, edge lines, matte shading, and line drawing is used for technical and scientific visualization where more precision is required.

 Both photorealistic and non-photorealistic rendering techniques are time-taking procedure but the results they deliver are astounding.
 The technology advancements in process speed and precision is making the task of rendering quick and better.